vgcouso/ha-tracker/README.md

 - If you do not want to import the properties, you can do so manually using the data provided during the integration installation.
 - In sending positions it is configured at 30 seconds but if you have many devices it would be convenient to increase this time in: **Menu &rarr; Performance &rarr; Logging interval**

+On some devices you must enable the option to run in the background

 ---